chenchi0526/SISMiss/README.md

 ### Regularized linear regression

-For regularized linear regression, the standard error is estimated via perturbation method only.
+For regularized linear regression, the adaptive LASSO penalty is considered where the tuning parameter is determined by BIC.
+The standard error of coefficients is estimated via perturbation method only.

 ``` r
 SIsMiss(y, z, u, regularize = TRUE, cov.names = NULL,